Frequent Questions & Answers

 BUT BE WARNED... it's incredibly addictive.

-Remember, IOM's are NOT off the shelf, one-meter yachts.
+Remember, IOM's are NOT off the shelf, one-metre yachts.

 They are specifically built by professional boat builders and will handle all weather conditions.